-Assignment: How would this problem have been avoided if Johns Hopkins quality assurance and patient safety protocols been followed?
+Assignment: How could this problem have been avoided if Johns Hopkins quality assurance and patient safety protocols had been followed?

 “The Patient Safety and Healthcare Quality Masters program is a fully online, interdisciplinary degree offered by Johns Hopkins University.
 It is a first-of-its-kind collaboration between the Johns Hopkins Bloomberg School of Public Health, Johns Hopkins School of Medicine, Johns Hopkins School of Nursing and the Armstrong Institute for Patient Safety and Quality.
 It combines coursework from JHU’s top ranked schools and the Armstrong Institute’s pioneering advances in patient safety-educating students in the transformative mechanisms and evidence-based protocols that reduce preventable patient harm and improve clinical outcomes.